Policy Tracker

 (2) Existing law charges the Labor Commissioner with enforcement of various labor laws, including investigation of employee complaints.

-This bill would declare it is the policy of the state that a worker providing direct patient care be free to use their professional judgment to make assessments and decisions within their scope of practice as appropriate for their patients and that it is public policy of the state that a worker should not be penalized for relying in good faith on technology that the licensed health care professional’s employer has selected or approved for their use in patient care. patients.
-The bill would prohibit an employer from using or deploying technology to replace or eliminate a worker’s use of professional judgment in patient care and would prohibit an employer from retaliating or discriminating against a worker providing patient care, as specified.
+This bill would declare it is the policy of the state that a worker providing direct patient care be free to use their professional judgment to make assessments and decisions within their scope of practice as appropriate for their patients.
+The bill would prohibit an employer from retaliating or discriminating against a worker providing patient care, as specified.
 The bill would authorize a worker who is subject to retaliation or discrimination in violation of these provisions to file a complaint with the Labor Commissioner against an employer.
+The bill would require the Labor Commissioner to enforce these provisions, as specified.

 (3) Existing law provides that everyone is responsible not only for the result of their willful acts, but also for an injury occasioned to another by their want of ordinary care or skill in the management of their property or person.
 Existing law prohibits a defendant who developed, modified, or used artificial intelligence, as defined, from asserting a defense that the artificial intelligence autonomously caused the harm to the plaintiff.

-This bill would prohibit a defendant who developed, modified, or used artificial intelligence or selected, or deployed a clinical decision support system, as those terms are defined, system that is alleged to have harmed the plaintiff from asserting a defense that the failure of a licensed health care professional or other health care worker to override an output of the artificial intelligence or clinical decision support system is a superseding cause severing the defendant’s liability for the alleged harm.
+This bill would prohibit a defendant who developed, modified, selected, or deployed a clinical decision support system that is alleged to have harmed the plaintiff from asserting a defense that the failure of a licensed health care professional or other health care worker to override an output of the clinical decision support system is a superseding cause severing the defendant’s liability for the alleged harm.

 (4) The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.